-Diversity Equity and inclusion (DEI) Col minuted Lord Lo Annione World Lan Iter Strategic Direction GOAL TACTIC PROJECT DETAILS METRIC / OUTCOME OTHER STAFF AND/OR PARTNERS INVOLVED Budget Recommendation SD1 - Embed equity and inclusion 1.3 Work to welcome, increase and maintain diversity within our board and staff, contractors we hire, and the people who benefit from our work to better reflect the diverse demographics of our service area. • . - Use 2020 Census Data to provide recommendations to the Board as to how staff, board, and contractors may reflect the demographics of our service area.
-DEI Committee; Board 12 SD1 - Embed equity and inclusion 1.3 Work to welcome, increase and maintain diversity within our board and staff, contractors we hire, and the people who benefit from our work to better reflect the diverse demographics of our service area.
+Item Strategic Direction GOAL TACTIC PROJECT DETAILS METRIC / OUTCOME OTHER STAFF AND/OR PARTNERS INVOLVED 11 inclusion we hire, and the people who benefit from our B. Set board and staff recruitment and retention goals around demographic data findings to achieve a state where our board and staff, the contractors we hire, and the people who benefit from our work reflect the demographics of our service area. - Use 2020 Census Data to provide recommendations to the Board as to how staff, board, and contractors may reflect the demographics of our service area.
+DEI Committee; Board 12 inclusion 1.3 Work to welcome, increase and maintain diversity within our board and staff, contractors we hire, and the people who benefit from our work to better reflect the diverse demographics of our service area.
 C. Set up mechanisms, including anonymous platforms, to understand how those interacting with our organization feel about the interaction, with an emphasis on ensuring a welcoming and safe environment.
 Internal feedback thru Leadership Team/HR; DEI committee; External: Communications possibly thru website update, surveys?
 Staff, board, and contractors feel the District is a welcome and safe environment.
-Internal: Leadership Team/HR; DEI committee; External: Renee 13 SD1 - Embed equity and inclusion 1.3 Work to welcome, increase and maintain diversity within our board and staff, contractors we hire, and the people who benefit from our work to better reflect the diverse demographics of our service area.
+Internal: Leadership Team/HR; DEI committee; External: Renee 13 inclusion 1.3 Work to welcome, increase and maintain diversity within our board and staff, contractors we hire, and the people who benefit from our work to better reflect the diverse demographics of our service area.
 D. Evaluate the percentage of contracts and the amount of purchases from minority-owned business enterprises (MBE) and women-owned business enterprises (WBE) with which we contract.
 Review Data from FY 21-22, set percentage targets for contract #'s and/or funding amounts.
-District maintains or increases the diversity of contractors we hire Leadership Team; DEI committee 14 SD1 - Embed equity and inclusion 1.4 Ensure broader accessibility and remove barriers to access organizational resources and opportunities at every level of our organization.
-D. Develop and incorporate equitable funding/cost-share models into the delivery of our programs. -District-wide assessments of program benefits and access issues - Develop plans to address assessment findings.
-Laura and Scott facilitate assessment with tech staff Program leads develop 15 SD2 - Ensure we are welcoming, adaptable, supportive, viable, 2.3 Support and build on opportunities to foster a welcoming environment.
+District maintains or increases the diversity of contractors we hire Leadership Team; DEI committee 14 inclusion D. Develop and incorporate equitable funding/cost-share models into the delivery of our programs. -District-wide assessments of program benefits and access issues - Develop plans to address assessment findings.
+Laura and Scott facilitate assessment with tech staff Program leads develop plans to address findings.
+15 welcoming environment.
 A. Develop and support affinity groups that meet our needs.
-Address affinity group best practices; how to get started and implement affinity groups as desired; how to incorporate regional partnership work with partners to assess regional need/availability of affinity groups Work with those partners to set up and support affinity Laura; DEI Committee 16 SD2 - Ensure we are welcoming, adaptable, supportive, viable, effective, and sustainable in our practices.
-2.3 Support and build on opportunities to foster a welcoming environment.
+Address affinity group best practices; how to get started and implement affinity groups as desired; how to incorporate regional partnership opportunities. work with partners to assess regional need/availability of affinity groups Work with those partners to set up and support affinity Laura; DEI Committee 16 welcoming environment.
 B. Make time and space for voluntary staff conversations and check-ins (on equity or otherwise).
-Host every other-month Voluntary DEI Discussions amongst Staffthis will include discussions of relevant podcast, readings, training debriefs and other timely topics brought up by staff.
+Host every other-month Voluntary DEI Discussions amongst Staff. -this will include discussions of relevant podcast, readings, training debriefs and other timely topics brought up by staff.
 Scott and Laura (Co- Chairs), volunteers as available.
-17 SD2 - Ensure we are welcoming, adaptable, supportive, viable, effective, and sustainable in our practices.
-2.3 Support and build on opportunities to foster a welcoming environment.
-E. Develop and implement welcoming recruitment and onboarding procedures for those new to our organization (new Associate Directors, budget committee members, advisory committee members, volunteers, and staff Associate Board Director Recruitment process is inclusive and welcoming.
-Recruit Associate Board Directors have skillsets that help the Board and mission of the district.
-Diversity within the board and organization.
+17 SD2 - Ensure we are welcoming, adaptable, supportive, viable, effective, and sustainable in our practices. welcoming environment.
+E. Develop and implement welcoming recruitment and onboarding procedures for those new to our organization (new Associate Directors, budget committee members, advisory committee members, volunteers, and staff - Associate Board Director Recruitment process is inclusive and welcoming Recruit Associate Board Directors have skillsets that help the Board and mission of the district Diversity within the board and organization.
 Utilizing facilitation as necessary.
 DEI Committee